besttime-app/BestTime-Documentation/source/includes/_introduction.md

 ## Forecast day window and weekdays
-TODO
 BestTime.app uses 24-hour notation, displayed from `0` to `23`.
 Where `0` indicates midnight and `23` indicates 11 pm.
-In real-life
-Explain day window ranges from 6 am till 5 am (`hour=6` till `hour=5`).
-Normal day goes from midnight `hour = 0` to besttime.app does only work weekdays instead of days. explain 3am is not notated as next day/
+To make forecasts more useful in real-life the window for one day has been set from 6 am until 5 am next day.
+This is for example useful for public venues with late opening times like bars and nightclubs.
+If you query for example the data for a Monday.
+The result includes the hours for Monday 6 am until Tuesday 5 am.